craftingcity/RollHighOrDie/Core Rules/Character Rules/Combat Laws/Combat Definitions.md

 When you make an attack, if the space you occupy is above the space your target occupies, you gain +5 to that attack.

 #### Environmental Damage
-When a character is pushed, if they are pushed into an object or wall, they take an amount of damage.
+When a character is pushed, if they are pushed into an object or wall they cannot pass through, they take 1d6 bludgeoning damage for every 5ft they cannot be pushed.

 ## Stance & Cover
 ### Stances